 AT&T Internet price changes after 12 months

 The discount times out after the first 12 months of service, at which point the prevailing rate for service applies.
+While the “prevailing rate” may change during your first year as a customer, the current rate is $65 per month.

 Fed up with AT&T price increases?
 Switch providers today.